Common SPF set up issues

 To set up a Sender's Email, you must first set up a Sender Policy Framework (SPF) in your Domain Name Service (DNS).

 If you're having trouble setting up your Sender's Email, here's a few possible reasons:

-- You're using a public email service provider (such as Gmail, Yahoo, etc.) - the sender's email must be tied to a domain that you own.
+- You're using a public email service provider (such as Gmail, Yahoo, etc.) - These do not work.
+The sender's email must be tied to a domain that you own.

 - You're setting up the record incorrectly by either attaching or leaving out the

 - If you already have the above in place, you must only insert

 include:spf.tapfiliate.cominto the existing SPF record that's in place.